PREngineer/Event-Manager/README.md

 # Important Considerations:

-  * Links do not work like they do normally!
+  * Not all links work like they do normally!
     The links' "href" property has been removed and replaced by a "link" property that is read by the JavaScript link handler function.
     This is done because we do not want a complete reload of a new page.
 We just care about